What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 It’s not punishment.

-This is where most men get it wrong.
+This is where most men trying to rebuild trust get it wrong.

 They try to fix things with apologies, flowers, promises, or pressure.

-But she’s not just looking for easy to do quick fix reassurance.
+But she’s not just looking for an easy-to-do, quick fix reassurance.

-In fact she isn’t looking for anything, she not trying to solve this problem she is simply feeling the weight of it.
+In fact, she isn’t looking for anything; she is not trying to solve this problem; she is simply feeling the weight of it.

 What she’s silently asking is this: